Home > Breakfast > Mini Gluten Free Almond Coffee Cake

 • Add some mix-ins – The cake would be lovely with some chopped nuts or dried fruit in the streusel!

-• Cool the cake completely before serving – As with most all of my gluten free recipes, I recommend allowing the bake to cool completely because I find they taste better when they’ve had time to rest.
+• Cool the cake completely before serving – I recommend allowing the bake to cool completely because I find they taste better when they’ve had time to rest.

 Slices of gluten free almond coffee cake stacked on a wire cooling rack.